tbedford/Website-Test/source/articles/emacs-keyboard-config-on-mac.md

 This article assumes you know a bit about Emacs such as the importance of the Control and Meta keys as used for correct Emacs operation.

 p.s.
 I still haven't got this quite right!
+I will do a tidy up article in the near future.
+Sorry!
+I'm leaving this here though as there are still some useful bits.

 ## Getting a '#' character